cryptopatrick/jax-rs/README.md

 <b>Author's bio:</b> 👋😀 Hi, I'm CryptoPatrick!
 I'm currently enrolled as an
 Undergraduate student in Mathematics, at Chalmers & the University of Gothenburg, Sweden. <br>
-If you have any questions or need more info, then please <a href="https://discord.gg/T8EWmJZpCB">join my Discord Channel: AiMath</a>
+If you like this repo then it would make me happy if you gave it a star.

 ---